 African cosmogonies, Buddhism, Christianity, and Judaism all have stories to tell.
 These stories creatively teach and challenge practitioners in both the coarse and subtle aspects of their faiths and traditions.
 To experience parallel examples of the continental and diasporan African tales; alongside the Jataka tales of early Buddhism; in step with Christian and Jewish parables, is to throw open the window and breathe in The Word… All the words.
 Ultimately, one hopes to be moved to record and retell a few words of liberation, of one’s own.

 Sister Sharifa Vernice Meytung, OLC (Our Lady of Czestochowa) is an African-American artist, haijin (a writer of haiku poetry), teacher and lay religious practitioner in the Catholic and Buddhist traditions.
 Her practice is also steeped in and informed by West African, Native and HipHop traditions.
 She has studied in many community and academic settings, including the University of Erfurt, Germany.
 Her media books and CDs include Oil For The Lamp: 7 Virtues of Human Character Development, Hiphop H.A.I.K.U.
 Vol 1 and 2, Rough Ground, and other multimedia projects.
 She is currently producing an online video series focused on the study of the Jataka Tales, a set of sacred texts in the Buddhist tradition.
-She is constantly creating collectively with other artists, activists, and everyday people in order to transform our singular truths into a shared human experience.
+Sister Sharifa serves on the Board of the Philadelphia Buddhist Association and she is constantly creating collectively with other artists, activists, and everyday people in order to transform our singular truths into a shared human experience.
 Read her full bio at https://meytung.wordpress.com/about/